This is the page for the 2018 training course.

 Jon Tobias (Bristol, UK)

 CPD will be applied for through the Royal College of Physicians

-This three-day residential training course aims to provide trainees in medical specialties such as rheumatology, endocrinology, care of the elderly, gastroenterology, orthopaedics, respiratory medicine and clinical chemistry with the knowledge and understanding to manage patients with osteoporosis and other metabolic bone diseases.
-The course is intended to focus on practical issues relating to patient management and is strongly recommended for any trainee who foresees that patients with these disorders will form a significant part of their workload in future.
+This three-day residential training course aims to provide clinicians working in medical specialties such as rheumatology, endocrinology, care of the elderly, gastroenterology, orthopaedics, respiratory medicine and clinical chemistry with the knowledge and understanding to manage patients with osteoporosis and other metabolic bone diseases.
+The course focus is on practical issues relating to patient management and is strongly recommended for anyone who treats patients with these disorders.
 A stimulating interactive format will be employed combining lectures, panel discussions, debates and workshops.
-Specialist nurses in osteoporosis and falls will also find this course valuable, as well as newly qualified consultants or others wishing to update their knowledge in this field.
+The course is suitable for clinicians of different levels of expertise, including doctors in specialist training, consultants, GPs and specialist nurses.

 Some comments from those who attended the previous course:

 The 2018 programme will be available in summer 2017.
 In the meantime please click the following link to view the list of speakers and the training course programme, for the 2017 course:

 The course will be of particular interest to those involved with the management of patients with osteoporosis and other metabolic bone diseases, including: